tkdchen/task-repo-shared-ci/SHARED-CI.md

 Using `$(params.*)` directly in a script creates a security flaw.
 Tekton performs a raw text replacement of the parameter placeholder before the script is executed.
 This means if a parameter's value contains malicious shell commands, they will be run, leading to **arbitrary code execution**.

 For more details and guidance on fixing the issue, see the [Tekton recommendations](https://github.com/tektoncd/catalog/blob/main/recommendations.md#dont-use-interpolation-in-scripts-or-string-arguments)

-### Tekton Task Validation

-To ensure all Tekton Tasks are well-formed and valid, a `Check Tekton Tasks` workflow is executed on every pull request.
-This workflow serves as a safeguard to block invalid tasks from being merged, so we don’t risk breaking users.

-#### If the Check Fails

-- Open the workflow logs in GitHub Actions
-- Look at the `Apply all Tasks` step
-- The logs will show which Task file failed and the exact error

-> [!NOTE]
-> The `setup-tektoncd` step may occasionally fail due to GitHub API `rate limits` (see [tektoncd/actions#9](https://github.com/tektoncd/actions/issues/9)).
-> This is a known issue and not related to your changes.
->
-> The current workaround is to `re-run the workflow`.

 [task-repo-shared-ci]: https://github.com/konflux-ci/task-repo-shared-ci